Ron Covell Tells You Everything You Want To Know About TIG Pulse Settings | MillerWelds

 Close-up image of a dime-on-dime weld

-This low frequency may also be beneficial when making a pass over a weld that has an uneven bead profile.
+Very low frequency may be beneficial when making a pass over a weld that has an uneven bead profile.
 The slow, even pulsing can add a regular ripple pattern that wasn’t there previously.
 Filler rod is not generally added when using this technique.

 Photo of a welder fixing a weld

-In the two-to 10-pulses-per-second range, the arc is considered “soft.”
-This is ideal for you want a broad bead, and deep penetration is not the goal.
+In the two- to 10-pulses-per-second range, the arc is considered “soft.”
+This is ideal if you want a broad bead and deep penetration is not the goal.
 An outside corner joint is one example where this may be desirable, or a final “wash” pass that caps off multiple root passes.

 Photo showing an outside corner weld